 Nuclear Engineering senior Amanda Bachmann won the Women in Nuclear Region II Leadership Award at the US Women in Nuclear Region II Conference held in Oak Ridge, April 10–12, topping two finalists in the professional sector.
 Each year, the Region II Leadership award is given to one person in the region, which includes nine states in the southeast as well as Puerto Rico and the US Virgin Islands.

-As president of the UT Women in Nuclear chapter, Bachman was also instrumental in organizing the event along with her other chapter members.
+As president of the UT Women in Nuclear chapter, Bachmann was also instrumental in organizing the event along with her other chapter members.

 Assistant Professor Jamie Coble was one of four people who nominated Bachmann for the award.